oyve/signalk-barometer-trend/README.md

 ![SignalK Plugin Config](/images/pluginConfig.png)

 - Edit the Sample Rate for more | fewer readings.
 This may result in a more | less "jumpy" barometer-trend.
+(Default = 60)
-- Edit the Altitude Offset to adjust for any differences between your sensor altitude and GPS-coordinates.
+- Edit the Altitude Offset to adjust for any differences between your sensor altitude and GPS-altitude.
+(Default = 0)

 ## Use
 It might take a couple of minutes before the plugin show any data, as it need to collect pressure readings to calculate a trend.
 The plugin will not change the pressure readings you observe in SignalK - only internally for calculations.